 Each of these following stages has innumerable possibilities for conflicts:

-Separation and divorce, moving to a new town, starting a new job or starting a new school create conflict.
-Starting to commute long hours to and from work again create family conflict.
+Separation and divorce, moving to a new town, starting a new job, or starting a new school create conflict.
+Starting to commute long hours to and from work again creates family conflict.
 Changes in financial circumstances also can create conflicts.
-Through time, the needs, values and opinions of family members can change and create conflicts.
+Through time, the needs, values, and opinions of family members can change and create conflicts.

 Parents can become polarized into, ‘the good parent and the bad parent’, or ‘the disciplinarian and the comforter’.
 Such divisions are unhealthy for both, the parents and the children.

-Parents can play and are meant to play very significant roles in order to ease out the stressful situations that their adolescent children are passing through.
+Parents can play and are meant to play very significant roles in order to ease out the stressful situations that their adolescent children are going through.

-So, for empowering the adolescent children, parents should follow certain rules, in the forms of DOs and DON’Ts, which will benefit both the child as well as the parents.
+To empower adolescent children, parents should follow certain rules, in the form of DOs and DON’Ts, which will benefit both the child as well as the parents.

-o Don’t expect achievements which are not within his/ her ability or aptitude.
+- Don’t expect achievements that are not within his/ her ability or aptitude.

-o Have a happy, healthy, enjoyable and light environment in the family.
+- Have a happy, healthy, enjoyable, and light environment in the family.